nkdAgility/NKDAgility.com/site/content/resources/blog/2012/2012-07-16-tfs-integration-tools-tf237165-the-team-foundation-server-could-not-update-the-work-item/index.md

 resourceType: blog
 slug: tfs-integration-tools-tf237165-the-team-foundation-server-could-not-update-the-work-item
 aliases:
   - /blog/tfs-integration-tools-tf237165-the-team-foundation-server-could-not-update-the-work-item
 tags:
   - puzzles
   - tf237165
   - tfs
   - tfs2012
   - tfs-integration-platform
 categories:
   - problems-and-puzzles
-coverImage: metro-problem-icon-2-2.png
+preview: metro-problem-icon-2-2.png
 ---

 While running an integration platform import you get a “TF237165: The Team Foundation Server could not update the work item because of a validation error on the server.
 This may happen because the work item has been modified or destroyed, or that you do not have permission to update that work item.”